 If the URL of the page contains more than one word, you need to separate each word from the others.
 To do that, usually, we would use spaces, but it’s not the case here, we can’t use spaces.

-To accomplish that feat, we are going to use hyphens “-” as that is how search engines think of what space is.
-What about the underscores “_”?
-They simply ignore it.
+To accomplish that feat, we are going to use hyphens “-” because that is how search engines interpret spaces.
+What about underscores “”?
+They are simply ignored.”

 Not only that would read more clearly, this will also help the point that we’ve discussed before regarding inserting keywords in URL.